openeventdata/petrarch2/docs/source/current.rst

 Some Notes
 ==========

-Notes pulled from the head of `petrarch.py`.
+Notes pulled from the head of `petrarch.py` and some other places.

-Status of the program 12-may-2014
+Status of the program 12-May-2014
 ---------------------------------

 This now has most of the functionality of TABARI except for the following: